recoveryrecord/SurveyNative/README.md

   - `operation` (_String_): Required.
 Can be `or` or `and`.
 If you need a combination, you should be able to use nesting to get it.

   - `subconditions` (_Array of Simple Conditions or Decision Trees_): Required.

+#### Custom Conditions

+If these options are inadequate, you can set a _CustomConditionDelegate_ and use it to make the show/hide decision.

+  - `ids` (_Array of Strings_): Required.
+Must be non-empty.
+These are the ids for questions the your delegate needs the answers to in order to perform it's show/hide calculation.
+Your delegate will be called as soon as any of the questions are answered, so you may have nil data for one or more answers.

+  - `operation` (_String_): Required.
+Should be set to 'custom'.

+  - `extra` (_Dictionary with String keys_): Optional.
+This will be passed to the _isConditionMet_ method of your _CustomConditionDelegate_.

 ### Submit

 The submit object (a peer to `questions`) requires only two keys, `button_title` and `url`.
 Both are required strings.